-- A written statement describing professional and educational goals - Applicants must submit an official transcript(s) from the regionally-accredited institution granting the Bachelor's degree and from the most recently attended institution, if not the same. - $\circ$ $\;$ The Program Director may ask for additional transcripts if determined to be necessary. - Two letters of recommendation preferred - Current resume
+- Applicants must submit an official transcript(s) from the institution granting the Bachelor's degree and from the most recently attended institution, if not the same. - o The Program Director may ask for additional transcripts if determined to be necessary. - Current resume